springload/metatemplate/README.md

 - CSS/SCSS with SCSS Variables and CSS Variables
 - HTML

-The input format to generate these is standard CSS, and _almost_ standard HTML (MetaHTML -- for details, see the API docs below).
+The input format to generate these is standard CSS, and _almost_ standard HTML (called MetaHTML -- see docs below).

 This is particularly useful for Design Systems / Pattern Libraries where a single template definition could be converted into multiple template/components.